KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] emoji and telugu not working in code block
 [ ] code block not working in timeline
 [ ] in different bg, code block is not visible
-[ ] empty text for filename is accepting
 [ ] replace matched options are showing?

+[-] check Path() - timeline commented - any impact

 # Completed
 [x] headings font - bold not working on switch disabled.
 [x] load next day on scroll to bottom done

-[-] dont refresh others except today's tab.
+[x] dont refresh others except today's tab.
     - can't because, while switcing tab, the navigtion is popping, no persistance. so, have to reload again.
     - alternative is open notes in-place
+// file naming
+[x] empty text for filename is accepting
+[x] accept same name for folder and file - getting filename exists error [x] rating view
+[x] open notebook inplace from timeline

 # first level filters
 [ ] have to get all note ids for top level
     - get folders and files for parent